Please look for these job scam warning signs if you’re contacted about a position at Paylocity:

 - Your supposed interview is with a Paylocity executive

-- You are offered money or a check to process before or after being interviewed.
+- You’re offered money or a check to process before or after your interview

-- Communications and other “official” documents have grammatical errors and misspellings.
+- Communications or “official” documents contain misspellings or grammatical errors